zirkelc/PromptThis.AI/README.md

 Here are some practical use cases:

 **Correct This**: Quickly correct any selected text, available on any webpage.
+- Name: `Correct This`
 - Prompt: "Correct this text for grammar and spelling mistakes: {{selection}}"

 **Rewrite This**: Write an email in your own words and make it formal before sending, available on _only Gmail_.
+- Name: `Rewrite This`
 - Prompt: "Rewrite this email to be formal: {{selection}}"
 - Conditions:
   - URL *matches* `gmail.google.com`
-  - HasSelection *is true*
+  - HasSelection *is* `true`

 **Summarize This**: Turn any text into bullet points, available on any webpage.
+- Name: `Summarize This`
 - Prompt: "Summarize this text in bullet points: {{selection}}"
 - Options:
   - Type: `Key Points`
   - Length: `Short`

 **Explain This**: Explain any unknown word if the page is not in English.
+- Name: `Explain This`
 - Prompt: "Explain this word or phrase: {{selection}}"
 - Conditions:
   - Language *does not equal* `en`
-  - HasSelection *is true*
+  - HasSelection *is* `true`

-There are more examples like translating selected text, but the models are currently prohibited from generating certain languages.
+There are more examples like translating selected text from one language to another, but the models are currently prohibited from generating text in certain languages.

 ## [AI APIs](https://developer.chrome.com/docs/ai/built-in-apis)
 The extensions uses [Prompt API](https://github.com/explainers-by-googlers/prompt-api/) (`type: languageModel`) and the [Summarizer API](https://github.com/WICG/writing-assistance-apis) (`type: summarizer`).